 Majors in Religion will be expected to achieve a degree of mastery in three areas of the field as a whole.
 First, they will be expected to gain a close knowledge of a particular religious tradition, including both its ancient and modern forms, in its scriptural, ritual, reflective, and institutional dimensions.
-Ordinarily this will be achieved through a concentration of courses within the major.
+Alternatively, students may craft a course of study focusing on one methodological or disciplinary interest across traditions, such as comparative philosophy, religious ethics, history, or textual study, but the course of study must be developed in conversation with the advisor and is subject to the approval of the department.
 A student might also choose to develop a program of language in relation to this part of the program, though this would not ordinarily be required for or count toward the major.

-Second, all majors will be expected to gain a more general knowledge of some other religious tradition quite different from that on which they are concentrating.
+Second, all majors will be expected to gain a more general knowledge of some other religious tradition or disciplinary approach quite different from that on which they are concentrating.
 Ordinarily this requirement will be met by one or two courses.

 Third, all majors will be expected to gain a general knowledge of the theoretical and methodological resources pertinent to the study of religion in all its forms.
 It is further expected of Honors majors that their theses will demonstrate an awareness of the theoretical and methodological issues ingredient in the topic being studied.

-Majors in Religion are also required to take Religion 210, "The Nature of Religion," and six additional courses in Religion or related studies approved by the Department.
+Majors in Religion are also required to take Religion 210, "What is Religion Anyway?: Theories and Methods in Religious Studies," and five additional courses in Religion or related studies approved by the department.
 In meeting this requirement, majors and prospective majors should note that no course in Religion (including Five College courses) or in a related field will be counted toward the major in Religion if it is not approved by the student's departmental advisor as part of a general course of study designed to cover the three areas described above.
 In other words, a random selection of eight courses in Religion will not necessarily satisfy the course requirement for the major in Religion.

-All majors, including "double majors," are required early in the second semester of the senior year to take a comprehensive examination in Religion.
-This examination will be designed to allow the student to deal with each of the three aspects of his or her program as described above, though not in the form of a summary report of what has been learned in each area.
-Rather, the emphasis will be on students' abilities to use what they have learn in order to think critically about general issues in the field.
+All majors, including "double majors," are required early in the second semester of the senior year to take a comprehensive examination.
+This examination is designed to allow the student to deal with each of the three aspects of his or her program as described above, though not in the form of a summary report of what has been learned in each area.
+Rather, the emphasis will be on students' abilities to use what they have learned in order to think critically about general issues in the field.

-Honors in Religion shall consist of two courses at the 100-level (normally including Religion 111); Religion 210; four additional courses in religion or related studies approved by the Religion Department; satisfactory performance in the comprehensive examination; satisfactory preparation and oral defense of a scholarly essay on a topic approved by the Department; and satisfactory fulfillment of the general Honors requirements of the College.
+Honors in Religion consists of two courses at the 100-level (normally including Religion 111); Religion 210; four additional courses in religion or related studies approved by the department; satisfactory performance in the comprehensive examination; satisfactory preparation and oral defense of a scholarly essay on a topic approved by the department; and satisfactory fulfillment of the general Honors requirements of the College.